-Adam Connett is a skater who lives in South London and runs skate zine ISNBH.
+Adam Connett is a skater who runs skate zine ISNBH.

 I run ‘I Should Not Be Here’, a South-London based collective of skateboarders, photographers and illustrators.